Welcome to today's edition of the Rush 24-7 podcast.

 They can't even get this right.

-The latest good numbers 27.
+The latest good number is 27.

 Many of their photos depicted rescue workers carrying dead children.

-A British website, the EU referendum blog built an argument that chicanery may have been involved by citing timestamps that went with captions of the photographs.
+A British website, the EU referendum blog, built an argument that chicanery may have been involved by citing timestamps that went with captions of the photographs.

-This is the thing I wanted you all to look at earlier in the week.
+Now, this is the thing I wanted you all to look at earlier in the week.

-Another picture stamped at 1025 about three hours later, taken by another AP photographer, shows the same girl being loaded onto the ambulance.
+Another picture stamped at 1025, about three hours later, taken by another AP photographer, shows the same girl being loaded onto the ambulance.

-A criticism echoed uh by talk show host Rush Limbaugh when he directed listeners to the blog on Monday.
+The site suggests these events were staged for effect, a criticism echoed by talk show host Rush Limbaugh when he directed listeners to the blog on Monday.

 I am guilty.